CalyrexYT/Centimental-Skillset-Weapons/README.md

 Add it to the fabric mods folder in minecraft
 Run fabric 1.20.4 v0.15.6

+MORE EXCITING UPDATES COMING SOON!

+## Known Bugs
+- Explosion from mjolnir sometimes create ghost blocks(fixed but not confirmed)
+- Model of thrown mjolnir is buggy
+- Prison of souls removes all enchantments when upgraded
+- Black hole spawns when hit is registered, meaning you can spam hit the weapon to spawn black holes really quickly
+- Portals are supposed to disppear when a player enters, but it only removes the one you entered, not the one you exited
+- Portals are not limited to two sets

 ##  Weapons added:

 1. Prison of Souls: